jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 These tests are generally considered __Unit Tests__.
 Using a previous analogy, each class being tested is like a nut or bolt in the system.

 ## Integration & Acceptance Tests: Confirming Cooperation
-We design tests scoped to the package, such as: `leisure program`, `leisure facility` and `member`.
+We design tests scoped to the package, such as `leisure program`, `leisure facility` and `member`.
 The SUT will include more classes in the design.
 Any dependencies upon classes in other packages would be replaced by emulating Test Doubles.

 These tests specify and confirm the behavior of the package.
 These tests might describe scenarios similar to the Unit Tests above; however, they focus upon confirming that the classes work together cohesively.
 These tests don’t cover every nook and cranny in the implementation, since the Unit Tests cover these cases.
 These tests favor expected scenarios and bypass edge cases.
 Some edge cases may be too difficult to set up with these tests.